maoberlehner/markus-oberlehner-net/content/blog/vue-router-page-transitions.md

 };
 ```

 In the JavaScript code block above, you can see the three new methods which are triggered by our transition hooks.
-The `beforeLeave()` method gets the element of the current page as its only parameter, we can use this to get the height of the current page and save it for later usage.
+The `beforeLeave()` method gets the element of the current page as its only parameter; we can use this to get the height of the current page and save it for later usage.

-Next we can see the `enter()` method which is responsible for actually triggering the transition of the height of the new page which we transition to.
-First we get the final height of the new page and save it in a `height` variable.
-Next we set the height of the new page to the height of the current page, this is our starting point for the transition.
-And finally we set the height of the new page to its original height back again.
-We do this inside a `setTimeout()` function to make sure the browser has triggered a paint after setting the height of the new page to the height of the current page, because otherwise we'd see no transition effect.
+Next, we can see the `enter()` method, which is responsible for actually triggering the transition of the height of the new page, to which we transition.
+First, we get the final height of the new page and save it in a `height` variable.
+Next, we set the height of the new page to the height of the current page; this is our starting point for the transition.
+And finally, we set the height of the new page to its original height back again.
+We do this inside a `setTimeout()` function to make sure the browser has triggered a paint after setting the height of the new page to the height of the current page.
+Otherwise, we'd see no transition effect.

-After the entrance transition of the new page has finished, the `afterEnter()` method is triggered and we set the height of the page back to `auto` to make sure its height is dynamic again, in case new content is rendered or the size of the browser window changes or something like that.
+After the entrance transition of the new page has finished, the `afterEnter()` method is triggered.
+Next, we set the height of the page back to `auto` to make sure its height is dynamic again.
+We do this in case new content is rendered or the size of the browser window changes.

 ```diff
  .fade-enter-active,